 Final Thoughts

 Learning how to properly take care of bromeliad plants should set your mind at ease.
-You understand that the browning flower issue is natural and unavoidable now.
+You now understand that the browning issue is natural and pretty much unavoidable.

 Give your bromeliad plant the right level of care so that you can keep on appreciating its beauty as long as possible.
-It shouldn’t require too much effort but you will need to be mindful of the needs of the plant.
+When it’s time to cut it off, start caring for the pups it produced.
+They’ll take some time, but they’ll eventually grow into beautiful flowers.

 Carrie